 Plaintiff incorporates all preceding and subsequent paragraphs by reference.

-Defendants have a duty to Plaintiff to employ a reasonable standard of care in the sale, distribution, dispensing, reimbursement and promotion of prescription opioids.
+Defendants have a duty to Plaintiff to employ a reasonable standard of care in the sale, distribution, dispensing, reimbursement and promotion of prescription opioids, as required to protect Halifax’s citizens and property.
 This includes a duty to not create a foreseeable risk of harm to others.

 Defendants breached this duty by failing to take any action to prevent or reduce the unnecessary, non-medical or criminal use of opioids.
 Collectively, and individually, Defendants made prescription opioids available to the marketplace with the knowledge that they were likely being used for non-medical purposes and/or posed an inherent danger to patients who were using them for other than acute pain or palliative care.

+Specifically, the PBMs have a duty to Plaintiff to employ a reasonable standard of care in their role as the intermediary between the drug manufacturers, pharmacies, and patients, as required to protect Halifax’s citizens and property.
+This duty is independent of the PBMs’ contractual obligations.

+The PBMs breached their duty to employ reasonable care, causing injuries to Halifax beyond any contractual expectancy.
+In doing so, the PBMs caused foreseeable harm to Halifax’s citizens and property.

 Defendants were negligent in failing to monitor and guard against third-party misconduct and participated and enabled such misconduct.
+This third-party misconduct, including criminal acts, were the foreseeable consequences of Defendants’ negligence.

 Defendants placed their profit motives above their legal duty and enabled, encouraged and caused the over-prescribing and distribution of opioids.

 All Defendants knew of the highly addictive nature of prescription opioids and knew of the high likelihood of foreseeable harm to patients and communities from prescription opioid addiction and diversion.
+Defendants should have anticipated an injury to Halifax as a probable result of flooding the market with opioids.
+Where there is a flood of highly addictive drugs into a community, it is foreseeable – to the point of being a foregone conclusion – that there will be a secondary, ‘black’ market created for those drugs.
+It was further foreseeable that Halifax would be responsible for combatting the creation of that market and mitigating its effects.
 Defendants breached their duties when they failed to act with reasonable care to prevent the diversion of prescription opioids.

-A negligent and/or intentional violation of the Defendants’ duties poses distinctive and significant dangers to the Plaintiff, including epidemic levels of addiction and the diversion of opioids for illegitimate purposes.
+A negligent and/or intentional violation of the Defendants’ duties poses distinctive and significant dangers to the Plaintiff and its residents, including epidemic levels of addiction and the grossly excessive prescription and distribution of opioids.

 As a proximate result of the failure to prevent the over prescription and excessive distribution of opioids, the Defendants have caused the Plaintiff to incur excessive costs related to responding to the opioid crisis.
-These costs include but are not limited to, the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Rockbridge County’s limited and diverted resources as set forth more fully above.
+These costs include but are not limited to, the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Halifax County’s limited and diverted resources as set forth more fully above.

-COUNT IX
+COUNT X

 GROSS NEGLIGENCE

 (Against All Defendants)